[PREV - LEARNING] [TOP]

 SHANDY_TOWN_MIND

-And that sound a lot
+And that sounds a lot

 I stick with perl rather than like a standard strategy